When and where the LTIC is applied

 Calculating the charge

-The LTIC is based on the total linear frontage of the property adjacent to an under-improved local service traffic street without a curb.
-PBOT staff will assess the LTIC using information included in the permit application with the maximum charge listed below by zone.
+The LTIC is based on the total linear frontage of the property adjacent to a local service traffic street without a curb.
+As of July 1, 2024, the fee is $708 per linear foot.
+Permits and final plats submitted through June 30, 2024, will be charged the previous rate of $600 per linear foot.
+PBOT staff will assess the LTIC using information included in the permit application.

 R2.5: no maximum